|Share / Tweet / Pin Me!|

 |trois vieux hommes|

 Think you’ve got it?
-Test yourself on agreement with beau, nouveau, and vieux with this fill-in-the-blank exercise:
+Test yourself on agreement with beau, nouveau, and vieux with this fill-in-the-blanks exercise:

 Expressions with bel